 - Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the Router without encryption. - Enable Security (WPA-PSK/WPA2-PSK) It's selected by default, with the default PSK password the same as the default PIN code. - No Change If you chose this option, wireless security configuration will not change!
+If disabled, the wireless stations will be able to connect the router without encryption. - Enable Security (WPA-PSK/WPA2-PSK) It's selected by default, with the default PSK password the same as the default PIN code. - No Change If you chose this option, wireless security configuration will not change!

-These settings are only for basic wireless parameters.
-For advanced settings, please refer to 4.7 Wireless 5GHz.
+The above settings are only for basic wireless parameters.
+For advanced settings, please check "More Advanced Wireless Settings", and then you can set the following parameters.